 Halibut Cove is a tiny island on the eastern side of Kachemak Bay, just across from Homer.
 When I say tiny, I mean tiny — according to Travel Alaska, only 23 people call Halibut Cove home.

-There isn’t a single road in the village, which means that in order to get to The Saltry, you’ll have to take a boat.
+There isn’t a single road in the village, which means that in order to get to The Saltry, you’ll have to take a boat (much like the entire town of Yelapa, Mexico!).
 That’s the very definition of off the beaten path restaurants!

 The island’s passenger ferry, Danny J, makes two roundtrips from Homer per day.
 Both Danny J and The Saltry are dog-friendly, so feel free to bring your well-behaved, leashed pup along.
 Kayakers and private boaters are also welcome at The Saltry.